RecSys-lab/Popcorn/README.md

 - main.py                   ## main file
 ```

-## 👨🏻‍💻 Contribution

-In case you are willing to contribute to the project, please consider the following notes before opening your [pull requests](https://github.com/RecSys-lab/SceneSense/pulls):

-- Please keep the structure of the project and add new codes in proper locations in the `src` folder.
-The **Code Structure** section provides general information accordingly.
-- In case you add new dependencies, do not forget to add them to `requirements.txt` using `pip freeze > requirements.txt` (you may need to remove the current file to have an updated version!).

 ## 📝 Citation

-If you find **SceneSense** useful for your research or development, please cite the following [paper](#):
+If you find **Popcorn** useful for your research or development, please cite the following [paper](#):

 ```
 @article{tbd,
   title={TBD}
 }
 ```

+## 🤝 Contribution

+Contributions are always welcome!
+If you would like to add new features, fix bugs, or improve docs:

+1. Fork this repository
+2. Create a new branch (`git checkout -b branch-name`)
+3. Apply your changes and commit them
+4. Finally, open a *Pull Request*, and that's it! 🍿

+The **Code Structure** section provides general information about where to add your new changes.
+Also, if you add new dependencies, do not forget to include them in `requirements.txt` using `pip freeze > requirements.txt` (you may need to remove the current file to have an updated version!).

+## 📜 License

+**Popcorn** is released under GPL-3 License.
+Read more about the license [here](/LICENSE).